 In 2020, $2.7 billion were paid to the 8 leading retail brokerages TD Ameritrade, Robinhood, E*Trade, Charles Schwab, Fidelity, Webull, TradeStation, Ally Invest, Bank of America and Wells Fargo.
 TD Ameritrade and Robinhood made the most money by selling order flow to venues like Citadel Securities, Global Execution Brokers, and Virtu Americas.
-The average quarterly payment for order flow in 2020 was $0.65 billion.